Teaching is more than just a job, and the truth in the matter is, not anyone can be a teacher.

 I also want to emphasise that this is a specialised profession that requires knowledge, skills and a love for life-long learning.
 Early childhood educators should be valued and celebrated for the work that they do.
 It is not a role for everyone and to be an effective practitioner you need to have professional knowledge as well as the ability to be open-minded, flexible and ready to constantly upgrade your skills and knowledge during your professional journey.

 A lot of our work also revolves around research, where we look into topics and ideas and that can interest the children.
-We may not always know everything, but we must have a breadth of knowledge to plan provocations and experiences according to the children's interest.
+We may not always know everything, but we must have a breadth of knowledge to plan provocations and experiences according to the children's interests.
 So when we look at building an understanding on environmental sustainability, it is not just about a lesson, it is about nurturing habits of sustainability and a connection with nature.
 It should be a part of one’s everyday life, so we have to get children to see potential in recycled materials, think about sources of materials, understand waste and so much more.

 Watch the full episode here: